Sheryl Crow’s Hit Song, “All I Wanna Do,” Gives Poet Wyn Cooper his 15 Minutes

 This is LA.

 The poem Crow was referring to was from a book titled The Country of Here Below by a one Wyn Cooper.
 Cooper’s poems appeared in numerous anthologies of contemporary poetry, and he was an editor of various quarterly volumes.
-Cooper explained his serendipitous reversal of fortune:
+Cooper explained his serendipitous good fortune:

 I wrote a poem which I called “Fun.”
 I sent it to many magazines for publication with no luck…Bill Bottrell and Kevin Gilbert, Sheryl Crow’s producer and keyboard player, took a break from recording…for want of better lyrics to a tune they already had in mind.
 They went around the corner to Cliff’s Books in Pasadena, where they found a used copy of my book.
 They liked the poems…and took it back to Sheryl, and asked her to sing “Fun” to the music.